YoungVigz/YoungVigz/README.md

 ## I'm a Developer, and Student!

 - 🔭 I’m currently working on a game.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning C# & Unity.
 - 🥅 2021 Goals: Get into GameDev.

 ### Languages and Tools: